 Furthermore, there are many Japanese establishments that are so discreet, you can only enter if you have a personal introduction.
 This practice of turning back first timer “ichigensan” is not uncommon in Japan.
 For example, Murakami Kaishindo, a most exquisite handmade biscuit company, will only accept orders from people who have had a personal introduction into the clientele circle.

 Tomosato also wrote in the Bungei Shunju article that he knew of a number of top Tokyo establishments that refused to be included in the Michelin guide, concluding that the Michelin guide is promotional, not critical.
-But given Tokyo has around 160,000 eateries compared with Paris and New York which have around 20,000, and that Tokyo eateries boast a pretty high general standard of gastronomic excellence, it’s not hard to find the hidden noodle bar or sushi counter where you can have a great meal for a great price.
+But given Tokyo eateries boast a pretty high general standard of gastronomic excellence, it’s not hard to find the hidden noodle bar or sushi counter where you can have a great meal for a great price.
 Such places may never feature in any guide, but for the intrepid culinary adventurer, who needs Michelin?

-Finally, the company with whom we share a meal is often the most important factor in its enjoyment.
+Finally, my two cents worth – the company with whom we share a meal is often the most important factor in its enjoyment.
 No guide can factor that in.

 by Masako Fukui, Kei’s Kitchen